unimelb/unimelb-design-system/templates/components/filtered-listings/00-overview.md

 title: Filtered listings
 ---
 <div class="jumpnav"></div>

-include
+An extra Javascript library is required to use this component, include this on your page:

 ```html
 <script src="//uom-templates.s3.amazonaws.com/templates/beta/isotope.pkgd.min.js"></script>
 ```
-at the bottom of your list